MatimbaMtileni/trusty-deal-maker/README.md

 Contributions welcome.
 Open issues or PRs and include a short description and steps to reproduce.
 If you need help setting up Supabase secrets or deploying functions, I can provide step-by-step instructions.

 ---

-## License

-No license file detected in the repository — add a `LICENSE` if you want to define reuse terms.

----